Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Overview

-This is a full-day guided tour.
-You'll travel to the outer reef, have multiple opportunities to dive and snorkel at different reef sites, eat lunch on the water, and return to Cairns in the late afternoon.
-The tour caters to both first-time divers (with introductory guided dives) and certified divers who want to explore independently.
+This is a full-day guided tour to the outer Great Barrier Reef, typically visiting two to three reef sites such as Norman, Saxon, Hastings or Michaelmas Cay (the exact sites are selected each day for the best conditions).
+You'll have multiple opportunities to dive and snorkel, eat lunch on the water, and return to Cairns in the late afternoon.
+The tour caters to both first-time divers — with introductory guided dives — and certified divers who want to explore independently.

 Tour Snapshot